-Fleas and Ticks are external parasites that your dog can pick up either from the environment or from contact with other animals.
-Although fleas and ticks are quite different it is important to consult your veterinarian on the prevention, treatment and control of both fleas and ticks.
+Fleas and ticks are external parasites that your dog can pick up either from the environment or from contact with other animals.
+Although fleas and ticks are quite different, it is important to consult your veterinarian on the prevention, treatment and control of both fleas and ticks.

 How can you tell if your dog has fleas?

 The flea’s bite can cause much irritation and itching for your pet and is usually the first sign that your dog has fleas.
-Some animals are more sensitive or flea-allergic; in these cases itching can be quite severe and lead to hair-loss, inflammation and secondary skin infections.
+Some animals are more sensitive or flea-allergic; in these cases, itching can be quite severe and lead to hair-loss, inflammation and secondary skin infections.
 For dogs that are hypersensitive to the flea’s saliva, it can be excruciating, as they will itch all over from the bite of only one flea!

-If you believe your pet or home has fleas do not hesitate to contact us at West Hill Animal Clinic.
+If you believe your pet or home has fleas, do not hesitate to contact us at West Hill Animal Clinic.
 We offer safe, specialized flea treatment programs and advice to get rid of the uninvited guests.

 How can you tell if your dog has ticks?

-What are the tests and treatments for Ticks in Dogs?
+What are the tests and treatments for ticks in dogs?

-If your dog has ever had a tick, remember to tell your vet.
+If your dog has ever had a tick, remember to tell your veterinarian.
 The symptoms of Lyme disease can be so nonspecific, that veterinarians will often not look for it as the first step in diagnosis.
-A dog presenting with fever, lethargy and enlarged lymph nodes, could be caused by so many diseases that a veterinarian may perform blood work, radiographs, and in-hospital treatments that can be extremely expensive before doing a simple test for Lyme disease.
+A dog presenting with fever, lethargy and enlarged lymph nodes, could be caused by so many diseases, that a veterinarian may perform blood work, radiographs, and in-hospital treatments that can be extremely expensive, before doing a simple test for Lyme disease.
 If a quick Lyme test is performed and comes back positive, in most cases, it’s a simple matter of sending your dog home with antibiotics.